nyl-auster/snippets/README.md

 grep -Erin 'apples|oranges'

-AND operator :
-grep -Erin 'apples.*oranges'
+AND operator (ionic AND controller, in any order in the same line) grep -Eril "ionic.*controller|controller.*ionic"

 Create some alias in .bash